 Figure 1.
 Assembly of VLPs (left and middle).
 Electron Micrographs of Pentavalent Flu VLP Vaccine Candidate Created Using VLP Factory™ (right).

 VLP Factory™ is a baculovirus expression system which constitutively secretes promiscuous virus matrix proteins, with built in functionality to allow you to introduce multiple additional expression cassettes for production of multiprotein VLPs displaying your surface protein, or integral membrane protein, of choice.

 VLP Factory™ transfer vectors are fully synthetic, comprising only functional DNA, and as a result are small and easy to handle.
 The VLP Factory™ baculovirus genome (DH10VLPFactory) is under continuous development to remove harmful/non-essential genes (e.g. v-cath and chiA) and DNA recombination hotspots.

-Applications for multiprotein VLPs include their use directly as as multiepitope vaccines, for ligand binding assays, as templates for small molecule drug development, as templates for therapeutic antibody development via phage or yeast display, for screening for and characterizing MAbs, as carriers for membrane proteins e.g. GPCRs or ion channels, as adjuvants or for prime-boost regimens, and as scaffolds for synthetic metabolic pathways (substrate channeling).
+Applications for multiprotein VLPs include their use directly as as multiepitope vaccines, for ligand binding assays, as templates for small molecule drug development, as templates for therapeutic antibody development via phage or yeast display, for screening for and characterizing monoclonal antibodies, as carriers for membrane proteins e.g. GPCRs or ion channels, as adjuvants or for prime-boost regimens, or as scaffolds for synthetic metabolic pathways (substrate channeling).